Well-Architected Framework

 Create and implement a cloud resource tagging strategy

 Managing thousands of cloud resources across regions, environments, and teams is complex.
-Tags are key-value pairs that help you manage, identify, organize, locate, and filter resources.
-It is important to have a clear, well-defined cloud resource tagging strategy.
-You can also use tags to track cost allocation and usage, and automate resource management tasks.
+Tags are key-value pairs that help you organize, identify, and filter resources.
+A clear tagging strategy becomes essential as your resource count grows.

 AWS, Azure, and IBM maintain best practices and strategies for tagging your cloud resources.
 Follow these best practices when creating your tagging strategy.
 You can apply these concepts to other infrastructure providers.